Remote Highlands of Iceland Photo Workshop

 As always, we will need to be flexible and adjust to the weather conditions to make the most out of our workshop and travel safely.

 You arrive in Iceland and check into your hotel in Reykjavik, which has been reserved and is included in the price.
+Check-in starts at 3 pm.
 We meet at the centrally located hotel and go out for dinner in Reykjavik, where we briefly go through the tour itinerary, safety precautions from your native Icelandic guide, and some practical things before we start our adventure in Iceland.

 If you arrive early in town, you can photograph some of the attractions in the city of Reykjavik such, as Harpa concert hall, Hallgrimskirkja church, the Sun Voyager sculpture, or Perlan.